Impact of Cosmic Ray Distribution on the Growth and Saturation of Bell Instability: Conclusions

 In this work, we have used different distributions of cosmic rays (CRs) to study the linear growth and nonlinear saturation of the nonresonant streaming instability (NRSI) using 1D particle-in-cell simulations.
 We show that, during saturation, the CRs with a power-law distribution, having a wide range of energies, behave differently from the CRs with a mono-energetic distribution.
 The following is a summary of our key results: \begin{enumerate} \item The linear growth of NRSI depends on the net CR current through the background plasma; the fastest-growing modes and their growth rates are nearly the same across different CR distributions.

-\item Saturation of NRSI occurs through the isotropization of CRs in the background plasma, which ceases the CR current.
-Thus, the excess anisotropy pressure of CRs (difference between parallel and transverse CR pressure as measured in the plasma rest frame) gets transferred to the transverse magnetic pressure and the background plasma (resulting in plasma heating).
+\item Saturation of NRSI occurs through the isotropization of CRs in the background plasma, which quenches the CR current.
+Thus, the anisotropy pressure of CRs (difference between parallel and transverse CR pressure as measured in the plasma rest frame) gets transferred to the transverse magnetic pressure and the background plasma (resulting in plasma heating).

 \item Saturation of NRSI depends on the CR distributions.
-Mono-energetic CRs isotropize and contribute to the saturation.
+Mono-energetic CRs contribute to the saturation and isotropize.
 In contrast, for the power-law CRs, only the lowest-energy particles contribute to the saturation; the isotropization of the highest-energy CRs is inefficient, limiting their contribution to the saturated field.
 However, in the absence of the low-energy CRs, the high-energy ones effectively amplify the transverse fields and isotropize.

-\item We tested the effectiveness of the anisotropy parameter $\xi$, the ratio of CR momentum flux to the magnetic pressure (Equation \ref{eq:xi_gupta_2021}), which predicts the saturated magnetic field (Equation \ref{eq:xi_vs_saturation}).
+\item We tested the effectiveness of the anisotropy parameter $\xi$, the ratio of CR anisotropy pressure to the magnetic pressure (Equation \ref{eq:xi_gupta_2021}), which predicts the saturated magnetic field (Equation \ref{eq:xi_vs_saturation}).
 For mono-energetic CRs, $\xi$ accurately estimates the saturated field, consistent with the previous findings \citep{gupta_2021,zacharegkas2024modeling}.
 However, for power-law CRs extending across a wide momentum range, the usual $\xi$ overestimates the saturated field, as it does not account for the negligible contribution of the high-energy CRs.

-We provide a generalized saturation model for power-law CRs with $f'_{\rm cr} (p) \propto p^{-4}$ (Equation \ref{eq:xi_vs_saturation_fitting}) based on the fact that only the CRs with $p' \lesssim 10 p'_{\min}$ contribute to the saturation (Equation \ref{eq:p_cut}).
+\item We introduce an effective anisotropy parameter $\xi_{\rm eff}$ (Equation \ref{eq:xi_effective}), which predicts the saturated fields for power-law CRs (Equation \ref{eq:saturation_vs_xi_eff}).
+It accounts for the fact that only the low-energy CRs with $p' \lesssim p'_{\rm eff}$ contribute to the saturation; $p'_{\rm eff} \sim 10p'_{\min}$ for $f'_{\rm cr} \propto p^{-4}$ (Equation \ref{eq:p_cut}).
+Our prediction holds for both relativistic and nonrelativistic CRs.

 \end{enumerate}

 Based on these findings, we propose a plausible model for CR confinement via NRSI in the ISM plasma upstream of an SNR shock (see Figure \ref{fig:SNR_LayerISM_cartoon}).
 Power-law CRs enter the unperturbed ISM and excite NRSI.
 The lowest-energy CRs get confined closer to the shock; the higher-energy CRs escape and enter the subsequent unperturbed ISM.
 Thus, the magnetic field is amplified and the CRs are confined over successive layers in the upstream ISM.
 We estimate the amplified magnetic fields and the length and timescales of CR confinement, suitable for an SNR.
 Future realistic simulations will be crucial to test the viability of this distribution-dependent confinement in astrophysical environments.